Q: Who needs compression garments?

 • There are many different fabrics and textures

-• Many colours to choose from, including patterns, even crystals.
+• Many colours to choose from, including patterns, and even crystals.

 • As well, we are adding trend colours based on seasons.